 How the Program Works

-It’s easy!
-Just sign up for the program and donate at least eight times prior to your high school graduation.
+It's easy!
+Just donate at least eight times prior to your high school graduation!
 Eight donations are the equivalent of one gallon.
 We will count all of your donations with CBC both before and after you enroll.
-You can achieve this goal by donating at your high school blood drives, as well as donating at a local CBC Neighborhood Donation Center or other community blood drives sponsored by the Community Blood Center.
+You can achieve this goal by donating at your local high school blood drives, as well as donating at a local CBC Neighborhood Donation Center or other community blood drives sponsored by the Community Blood Center.

 No need to sign up!
 All High School students are automatically enrolled in the Gallon Grad Program!